-Gibbs Smith, Publisher is proud to release the classic best-selling guide to alternative country life, Living on the Earth.
+Welcome to Living on the Earth, the classic best-selling guide to alternative country life.
 Entirely handwritten in the author’s script and illustrated with her line drawings, it is a practical home reference volume.
 And the information is relentless-organic gardening, outdoor cooking, crafts, herbology, midwifery, backpacking, survival, first aid, making and playing musical instruments, sewing, pattern drafting, building a kiln, a kayak, an ice chest, making candles, soap, ink, beaded curtains, ice cream, tamales, and, at the end, how to cremate.
 A list of useful-and magical-books, and addresses for hard to find tools and materials completes the appendices, along with a star map and an old English poem to the moon.

 Originally published in 1970, Living on the Earth is about permaculture, sustainability, simplicity and environmentalism–words that came into our vocabulary ten to twenty years later.
 Most of the projects involve recycling–stoves and flotation devices from 55 gallon drums, individual greenhouses from glass jugs, patchwork skirts from neckties.
 It’s about withdrawing from consumerism and finding true happiness through creativity, respectful interactions with nature, appreciation of other people, and consciousness of the Divine.